Eldritch-Tales/Openibis/README.md

 **About**

 This project contains a python adaptation of the openibis algorithm used to calculate the Depth of Anesthesia using EEG data as an input.
-This program will output a Depth of Anesthesia score (0-100) as the return value.
+This program will output a graph of the Depth of Anesthesia score (0-100) compared to the input EEG (and optionally BIS) data as the return value.

 **Citation**